-In information retrieval applications, the size of some linguistic ontologies may prevent an agent to store the ontology in its address space, so that agents need to remotely access and refer to ontologies for disambiguation of user queries, for using information about taxonomies of terms or thesaurus to enhance the quality of retrieved results, etc. The definition of a standard interface to access and query an ontology service can increase and simplify the interoperability between different systems.
+In information retrieval applications, the size of some linguistic ontologies may prevent an agent from storing the ontology in its address space, so that agents need to remotely access and refer to ontologies for disambiguation of user queries, for using information about taxonomies of terms or thesauri to enhance the quality of retrieved results, etc. The definition of a standard interface to access and query an ontology service can increase and simplify the interoperability between different systems.

-Semantic integration of heterogeneous information sources in an open and dynamic environment, such as the Web or a digital library, may also benefit from an ontology service.
-There are already implementations [6] that use one domain ontology to integrate several information sources, managed by a dedicated agent, still allowing each source to use its private ontology.
-Every user can also have his own ontology depending on his preference, his role in the domain, or simply his known language.
+Semantic integration of heterogeneous information sources in an open and dynamic environment, such as the Internet or a digital library, may also benefit from an ontology service.
+There are already implementations [Bayardo96] that use one domain ontology to integrate several information sources, managed by a dedicated agent, whilst still allowing each source to use its private ontology.
+Every user can also have their own ontology depending on their preference, their role in the domain or simply their known language.
 Every used ontology is a subset of the domain ontology or there exists a map between it and the domain ontology; the knowledge about these relationships (subset and mapping) is usually maintained by some ontology-dedicated agents.

 Some applications use machine learning techniques to adaptively extend an ontology based on the interaction of the user with the system.
-In this case, at the execution time, several user agents may compete or collaborate to request to a dedicated agent to modify an ontology.
+In this case, at the execution time, several user agents may compete or collaborate to request a dedicated agent to modify an ontology.